Characters: Friendship Is Magic: The Princesses

 - Eccentric Mentor: She's got a mischievous sense of humor for a Physical Goddess.

 - Failure Knight: She was unable to save the Crystal Ponies from Sombra's final curse, she failed to prevent her younger sister Princess Luna from being corrupted and turning into Nightmare Moon, which haunted her for over 1000 years.
 Then Discord comes back and leaves her powerless to stop him from terrorizing the kingdom.
-Next Queen Chrysalis successfully infiltrates her niece Cadance's wedding and defeats her in direct combat.
+Next, Queen Chrysalis successfully infiltrates her niece Cadance's wedding and defeats her in direct combat.
 And after that, she and Luna are both seized by the wild vines growing out of the Everfree Forest and imprisoned until Twilight and company save them.
+It happens again when the escaped prisoner from Tartarus imprisons her, Luna, and Cadance, before going after Twilight and her friends and getting bested in combat and thus freeing them once more.

 - For Happiness: and Friendship and Magic and cakes.

-- Goddess Job: Bringing the Sun and the Moon up every day for a thousand years until Luna was redeemed, and the Sun alone for some while before.
+- God Job: Bringing the Sun and the Moon up every day for a thousand years until Luna was redeemed, and the Sun alone for some while before.

-- Goddess Of Good: While her overt role is being the goddess of the sun, she fills most other qualities and in the creation story she's heavily connected to the Elements of Harmony.
+- God of Good: While her overt role is being the goddess of the sun, she fills most other qualities and in the creation story she's heavily connected to the Elements of Harmony.

 - Gold Makes Everything Shiny: All of her accessories are gold.